-Christine has more than 10 years’ experience as a University lecturer, teaching mainly tax law and other law subjects.
+Christine has more than 15 years’ experience teaching law subjects, mainly taxation.
 She has previously worked as a full time academic at RMIT University, Deakin University and Monash University.

 She also has significant industry experience as a GST/VAT specialist, and has worked in the Asia Pacific region and Europe.
-Christine was previously a Director in Indirect Tax at KPMG Malaysia, and a VAT specialist at the IBFD, the world’s foremost authority on cross-border taxation.
+Christine was previously a Director in Indirect Tax at KPMG Malaysia, and a specialist at the International Bureau of Fiscal Documentation, the world’s foremost authority on cross-border taxation.

 - Graduate Certificate in Tertiary Teaching and Learning, RMIT University, 2011.